Refinance breakeven

 Frequently asked questions

-What if savings are negative?
+What if savings are negative or breakeven exceeds my term?

-Should I refinance near maturity?
+Should I refinance within 6 months of maturity?